llm-edge/hal-9100/examples/hello-world-code-interpreter-mixtral-nodejs/README.md

 We will use Perplexity API to get started quickly with an LLM but you can run this example with any LLM.

 1. Get an API key from Perplexity.
 You can get it [here](https://docs.perplexity.ai/docs).
-Replace in [.env](./.env) the `MODEL_API_KEY` with your API key.
+Replace in [hal-9100.toml](./hal-9100.toml) the `model_api_key` with your API key.
 2. Install OpenAI SDK: `npm i openai`
-3. Install Rust: `curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

 ## Setup

-1. Start the infra: `docker compose --profile api -f docker/docker-compose.yml up -d`
+1. Start the infra: `docker compose --profile api -f docker/docker-compose.yml up`

 ## Running the example